jpzk/ethsync/README.md

 * Ready to use Docker image
 * At-least-once guarantee for blocks, transactions and receipts
 * Fault-tolerant (backed by Kafka brokers)
-* Serialization of transactions and receipts into Avro Binary
+* Serialization of transactions and receipts into Avro Binary format
-* Compatible with Kafka Connect due to Avro
 * Input validation for transaction and receipt objects

-## Why is this important?

-* Transparency and data access provides trust
-* Open source allows having no 3rd party dependencies like Infura or Aleth.io
-* Allowing companies to build data products on top of accessible Ethereum data

 ## Benchmark